onflow/flow-playground-tutorials/tutorials/07-voting/README.md

     pub let adminStoragePath: StoragePath
     pub let ballotStoragePath: StoragePath

-    /// ProposalData contains all the data concering a proposal,
+    /// ProposalData contains all the data concerning a proposal,
     /// including the votes and a voter registry pub struct ProposalData {
         /// The name of the proposal